 Many shelters have nursing staff who can help get you to an emergency room.
 Once you’re at the emergency room, make sure you tell them about your cancer and if you don’t have a new doctor yet, ask them for help finding one.

-A: If you are still in the area where your cancer doctor or treatment facility is located but have stopped treatment due to power outage, loss of transportation, damage to your home, or damage to the doctor’s office or treatment center, contact your doctor as soon as you can and find out what you need to do to continue treatment.
-If you can’t get in touch with your cancer doctor, try your treatment center, local emergency room, or your regular family doctor.
+A: If you are still in the area where your cancer doctor or treatment facility is located but have stopped treatment because of power outage, loss of transportation, damage to your home, or damage to the doctor’s office or treatment center, contact your doctor as soon as you can and find out what you need to do to continue treatment.
+If you can’t get in touch with your cancer doctor, try your treatment center, local emergency room, or your regular family doctor if you have one.

 If you had to leave the area where you were getting treatment, you need to find a new cancer doctor and treatment center as soon as you can.
 Ask for help from the shelter staff, Red Cross, Salvation Army, or local health department.
 If all else fails, go to a local hospital information desk and ask for help.

-A: If you have your medicines with you and know how to take them, keep taking them.
-If you need medicine, are almost out of medicine, or are unsure how to take it, you’ll need to talk to a disaster-relief nurse or ask someone at the shelter for help getting in touch with a pharmacist or doctor.
+A: If you have your medicines with you and know how to take them, keep taking them on schedule.
+If you need medicine, are almost out of medicine, or are unsure how to take it, you’ll need to talk to a disaster-relief nurse or ask someone at the shelter for help getting in touch with a pharmacist or doctor, or you can contact your health insurance company.

 Sometimes there are other ways to get details about your treatment.
 If you have health insurance and coverage for your cancer treatment, your insurance company will have records on what services you’ve had.
 You can ask that they share this information with you and/or the new doctor.